tdunham19/OrbiSeq/README.md

 This pipeline can utlitize any reference genome from Orbiviruses with 10 segments.
 - Premade Reference Sequences
 	- There are premade reference files for Bluetongue virus (BTV) and Epizootic hemorrhagic disease virus (EHDV).
 More information on the creation of these references can be found in [cite publication].
+		- The reference files for BTV and EHDV can be found in ./reference/BTV and ./reference/EHDV respectively.
 - Custom Reference Sequences
 	- The user is also able to upload their own custom reference file by placing it in the ./reference directory